-when falling in love triggers her latent PTSD,
+When falling in love triggers her lurking PTSD,

 Created during the quarantime,